rundeck/docs/docs/manual/key-storage/storage-plugins/aws-secrets-manager.md

 ### IAM Permissions

-The following permissions are required for the AWS Secrets Manager integration to work correctly:
+The following permissions are required for the AWS Secrets Manager integration to _retrieve_ secrets:

 * **`secretsmanager:ListSecrets`**
 * **`secretsmanager:GetSecretValue`**